 5. Close-up shots

 This particular style of packshot is exactly what it says on the tin: a close-up of your product showing specific details and textures.
 It’s usually used alongside packshots to give greater clarity and focus - it’s not expressive enough on its own, of course.
 If you’re selling something made of a certain material - handbags, rugs, shoes - you’ll want to get some kind of detail on the fur or leather (hopefully imitation!) to show customers the handiwork up-close.

 See how BMW has used this close-up to give greater detail to the hood of one of their cars and create an atmosphere for their work.
 You can see the shine and texture of the car’s materials very clearly, as well as getting a sense of awe from the composition of the photo.
 But it doesn’t have to be artistic like this: this kind of shot is used a lot on Amazon and other major marketplaces to give greater detail to a product all in the same set of photos.
 Most items you’ll see online have more than one photo to them, of course.

 With this type of packshot you can really give more detailed angles to a product, and even show aspects a viewer might have missed themselves in-store.
 The wider the range of photos you have, the more your client will trust your work and have confidence in your brand, leading them to be far more likely to eventually make a purchase.

 Product photography is absolutely everywhere these days, whether it be on the Internet, TV or billboards.
 It’s more important now than ever to make sure the stuff you’re trying to sell is captured clearly, accurately, and most importantly, in a way that will entice people seeing your photos to buy the product.
 Professional photos have a clear impact on your sales and revenues, of course.

-Whatever kind of packshot you opt for in your business, make sure you choose a photographer and editor that knows how to really show your items in the best light, and knows how to sell your company.
+Whatever kind of packshot you opt for in your business, photographer, and knows how to sell your company.